netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/sslprofile_module.rst

       State of SSLv3 protocol support for the SSL profile.

-      Note: On platforms with SSL acceleration chips, if the SSL chip does not support SSLv3, this parameter cannot be set to ENABLED.
+      Note: On platforms with SSL acceleration chips, if the SSL chip does not support SSLv3, this parameter cannot be set to \ :literal:`ENABLED`\ .

       .. rst-class:: ansible-option-line